-10. Complaint by Director on reasonable suspicion of inappropriate conduct
+10. Complaint by Director on knowledge or reasonable belief of inappropriate conduct

-If the Director has a reasonable suspicion that a person to whom clause 4, 5, 6, 7 or 8 applies has engaged in conduct that may be the subject of a complaint and a complaint has not been made against the person in respect of that conduct, the Director is to make a complaint against the person in respect of that conduct.
+If the Director knows or has reason to believe that a church worker has engaged in conduct that constitutes an offence specified by canon, ordinance or rule and a complaint has not been made against the person in respect of that conduct, the Director is to make a complaint against the person in respect of that conduct.